dart-lang/site-www/src/_guides/libraries/c-interop.md

 [other dart:ffi examples](#examples).

-## Packaging and loading C libraries
+## Loading and packaging C libraries

-How you get C libraries, distribute them, and load them into your code depends on your platform and the origin of the library.
+How you load C libraries and bundle them with your package or app depends on your platform and the type of library.
 For details, see [Binding to native code via FFI.][binding]